NhutBuiNC/NhutBuiNC.github.io/index.md

 I am a person who loves technology and willing to learn new things.
 My hobbies are listening to music, traveling and fashion.

 Currently,I am self-studying Java, Selenium,... for Testing and Automation Testing.
-I am looking for a position as a fresher in the field of automation tester by Java or embedded by C/C++ to learning and gain more experience.
+I am looking for a position as a fresher in the field of Embedded by C/C++ or automation tester by Java to learning and gain more experience.